 The famous "Sophomore Summer" and my second summer on campus!
 I took an unconventional four-course term complete with Econometrics, Gender & Philosophy, DALI Lab Independent Research, and Independent Studies in Engineering!
 I had so much fun studying on a dock by the Connecticut River and having lots of gelato under the sun. :)

 In my mind, I spent spring at Dartmouth, even though I was physically camped out at home in Salt Lake City, Utah.
 I still spent plenty of time with friends (albeit over Zoom), and I got to know professors in office hours!
 I also had the rare chance to spend quality time with my parents and my dog while also learning a lot in my classes on business strategy (offered by the Tuck School of Business) and authoritarianism in Central and Eastern Europe.

 SummerNew York City, Virtually

-I spent the summer as an investments intern at J.P.
+I spent the summer as an investment research intern at J.P.
 Morgan.
 My internship was completely virtual, but I still got to befriend my coworkers, and I'll be going back full-time after I graduate!